RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/python__helpers_8hpp.md

   namespace Gambit
   {

+    /// Types used for Python backends
     typedef pybind11::dict PyDict;

-    typedef std::map<std::string,pybind11::object> map_str_pyobj;
+    /// Shorthand for a string to pybind object map typedef std::map<std::string,pybind11::object> map_str_pyobj;

     namespace Backends
     {

+      /// Helper functions to cast results of python functions to the right types for returning from the python_function object.
+      /// @{
       template <typename T>
       T return_cast(pybind11::object o) { return o.cast<T>(); }
       template <>
       void return_cast<void>(pybind11::object o);

-      sspair split_qualified_python_name(str, str);
+      /// @}

+      /// Takes a function or variable name as a full path within a package, and returns the path to the containing submodule.
+      /// Returns an empty string when the function or variable is not inside a submodule. sspair split_qualified_python_name(str, str);

-      template<typename T>
+      /// Function to translate std::vector to numpy array template<typename T>
       pybind11::array_t<T> cast_std_to_np(const std::vector<T>& input)
       {